ccao-data/data-architecture/dbt/models/shared_columns.md

 {% docs shared_column_sv_is_ptax_outlier %}
 Outlier flagged due to certain answers on Q10 of the PTAX-203 form.

+Must have a Q10 flag _in addition to_ a statistical flag.

 See [model-sales-val](https://github.com/ccao-data/model-sales-val) for more details
 {% enddocs %}